 In the fight against acne, acting early is often the key to getting rid of them.
 This doesn’t only mean prevention, but dealing with the early changes to the skin that lead to the formation of acne as well.

-As we mentioned above, most of the time, our pores become clogged by a combination of any of these factors.
-Sometimes, your pores will be clogged by nothing else but sebum; but other times, everything can contribute to the clogging of your pores at the same time.
+As we mentioned above, our pores become clogged by a combination of any of these factors.
+Sometimes, your pores will be clogged by nothing else but sebum.
+Other times, everything can contribute to the clogging of your pores at the same time.

 Open comedones are also known as blackheads.
 Blackheads get their name due to their appearance - they are usually brown, or very dark, and sometimes even have grey or purplish hues.
 They resemble a small circle, like a crater, that sits in the middle of the pore and usually widens it.
 Blackheads get their dark hues because the material they consist of (the skin oil, or sebum) gets into contact with the air, which contains oxygen.
 This contact with oxygen makes certain compounds oxidize and change their color, which makes them turn dark.

 Basically, it’s like trying to pop a can of soda - it’s welded tight on all sides.
-The only way the substance that clogs your pores can go is either through the lid of the epidermis, or - which makes it hurt so frigging much - into the surrounding tissue.
+The only way the substance that clogs your pores can go is either through the lid of the epidermis or - which makes it hurt so frigging much - into the surrounding tissue.
 It’s basically like stabbing yourself with your own tissues.

 The two most common skin conditions that are mistaken for clogged pores are inflamed hair follicles (also known as folliculitis) and ingrown hairs.

-People can often mistake an inflamed hair follicle for a pimple, or acne, or a clogged pore - especially a whitehead.
+People can often mistake an inflamed hair follicle for a pimple, acne, or a clogged pore - especially a whitehead.
 The confusion with whiteheads is usually due to the redness that surrounds the hair follicle.
 However, a clogged, or inflamed hair follicle can also resemble a blackhead.
 In a sense, a clogged hair follicle, which also becomes inflamed, is technically a clogged pore in itself.
-But it’s useful to be able to tell the difference between these skin anomalies, since they can lead to different things.
+But it’s useful to be able to tell the difference between these skin disorders, since they can lead to different things.

-As we mentioned, the confusion happens because a clogged hair follicle looks like a small, red bump on the skin at first sight.
-What makes it even more similar-looking to an inflamed whitehead (or even acne) is the second stage of folliculitis, when white-headed pimples form around the affected hair follicles.
+As we mentioned, confusion happens because a clogged hair follicle looks like a small, red bump on the skin at first sight.
+What makes it even more similar-looking to an inflamed whitehead (or even acne) is the second stage of folliculitis, when white-headed pimples form around the affected follicles.
 If left untreated, folliculitis can spread and mutate into crusty sores.
-However, that is not acne, and is very different from a simple case of clogged pores.
+However, that is not acne and is very different from a simple case of clogged pores.

-While far from a serious skin condition, folliculitis can be intolerably itchy, slightly sore and sometimes even embarrassing.
+While far from a serious skin condition, folliculitis can be intolerably itchy, slightly sore, and sometimes even embarrassing.
 But if left untreated, folliculitis can complicate itself, resulting in severe infections of the hair follicles that can cause permanent scarring and permanent hair loss.

 But dead skin cells and random, microscopic dust or dirt from the environment can clog our pores too.
 Touching our faces with unclean hands is a huge factor in transferring microscopic material on our faces, which contributes to clogged pores.